jenkins-x/jx-docs/content/en/docs/v3/about/overview.md

 We had lots of feedback from users about the Jenkins X documentation was incomplete, inconsistent, old, not relevant or claimed to work but simply did not.

 Jenkins X 3.x will clearly mark areas that have not been tested and are more experimental while also providing a clearer capability matrix indicating to users the maturity of features and supported platforms.
-Added to this we plan to make it easier for users, teams, companies to contribute to areas that Jenkins X makes sense.
+Added to this we plan to make it easier for users, teams, companies to contribute to Jenkins X.

 A special interest group for docs has been set up with the focus on Jenkins X 3.x and will continue to evolve.

 # Open source

 Jenkins X 3.x is not only open source but developed and maintained in open source communities.
-Slack, Discourse and focussed special interest groups provide ways for developers, users or keen people to be part of the Jenkins X journey.
+Slack, Discourse and focused special interest groups provide ways for developers, users or keen people to be part of the Jenkins X journey.

 Jenkins X 3.x will provide clear extension points for non open source functionality to be added but not affect the OSS core.